iNeedHelpX/nathacksentry/README.md

 <div align="center"><h3 align="center">Technologies used in this app</h3>

 <li> <b>Flutter/dart</b> For mobile app front end<br></li>
-<li> <b>Firebase</b> For database and auth (at a later point).<br></li>
+<li> <b>Firebase</b> For database (and auth at a later point).<br></li>
+<li> <b>Solidity/web3</b> You'll see the contracts folder and .sol file, however I decided against pursuing that as there are real time constraints. <br></li>
 <br>
     </div>

 <p align="center"><img alt="img-name" src="https://user-images.githubusercontent.com/41366455/176866330-764ec99a-8803-43cd-8181-b24b18143dc9.png" height="500"><br><sup><em>Organization of the file structure(essentially MVVM)...Plus I use VSCode!</sup></em></p>

-You must have the flutter sdk installed.
+You must have the flutter sdk installed if you are testing this from source.Flutter allows you to write code once and deploy to multiple devices, it is hardware Agnostic.
+More about flutter here: <https://flutter.dev/>

+ I will sends you an apk file if needed.
 This app runs firebase for datastorage.
 Login will be added at a later date as well as payments and even alternative payments in crypto.
-I can write solidity smart contracts anf know how to use the blockchain.
+I can write solidity smart contracts and know how to use the blockchain.

+## As for my personal setup

+- I run on a mac M1, iPhone XS Max and xcode simulator.

+- VSCode is my IDE of choice.
+I avoid Android Studio and XCode at all costs.

+- I don't own an android and have not tested my project on Android simulator.
+However this project is Android compatible.
+I have set it up to work on a Android with my signing keys just in case.
+If needed I will send an APK file over!

 # A bit about the problem and my personal understanding and interest in the matter